api3dao/oev-docs/docs/oev-searchers/glossary.md

 ### OEV proceeds

-OEV proceeds, or OEV auction proceeds, refers to the amount searchers paid for auctions.
+OEV proceeds refer to auction proceeds, which is the amount searchers pay for auctions.
 Vast majority of OEV proceeds goes back to the dApp in the form of [OEV Rewards](#oev-rewards), while the rest is kept as protocol fee for Api3.

 ### OEV proxy